-The Company is very fortunate to have more than 240,000 metres, not including the current 2019 drilling, of historical drill core archived onsite, covering all of the drill programs back to the initial discovery by Inco Gold in 1976.
-The Company's exploration team has re-logged much of this historical core over the past two years, significantly simplifying the geological model and improving understanding of controls on gold.
-Ongoing re-logging, as required, is an important step that will continue to provide valuable targeting information for future exploration and drilling campaigns.
+The Company is very fortunate to have more than 240,000 metres, not including the recent 2019 drilling, of historical drill core archived onsite, covering all of the drill programs back to the initial discovery by Inco Gold in 1976.
+The Company's exploration team has re-logged much of this historical core over the past two years, significantly simplifying the geological model and improving understanding of controls on gold mineralization.
+Ongoing re-logging, is currently focused on the 531 Zone in order to plan for a possible fall 2019 follow-up drill program to test along trend from the exceptional intercepts from this winter's campaign.